|Overall Rating||Loved it!|

 Edge Hold: Really good edge hold.
 It grabs hard in porous snowment that we often see in the Sierras but doesn’t grab hard in soft snow at all.
-It’s got good grip that can hang in ice but not excell.
+It’s got a good grip that can hang in ice but not excel.

 Turn Initiation: Nice and quick edge to edge and we all felt this was just right rolling over edge to edge on quick turns as well as making medium to wide radius turns.

 Skidded Turns: Not for those who skid turns and expert riders are what this board is best for.
-Its even border line for advanced riders.
-People just aren’t use to this these days with all these hybrid shapes out there so there is consequence if you fuck up.
+It’s even borderline for advanced riders.
+People just don’t use to this these days with all these hybrid shapes out there so there is a consequence if you fuck up.